 Fourth generation (QL, 2015–present)

-September 2015 at the Frankfurt International Motor Show (Germany) was presented to the public by Sportage with the code «QL» as a 2016 model.
+In September 2015, at the Frankfurt International Motor Show (Germany), the Sportage with the code "QL" was presented to the public as a 2016 model.
 The body shape remained the same, only the length increased by 35 mm, amounting to 4480 mm, the height and width remained the same.
-There are three trim levels − «LX», «EX» And «SX».
-The assembly was carried out in South Korea, Slovakia, Malaysia, Algeria and Russia.
+There are three trim levels - "LX", "EX" and "SX".
+Assembly was carried out in South Korea, Slovakia, Malaysia, Algeria and Russia.

-The 2017 model year car was rated by the European committee Euro NCAP and awarded the maximum 5 out of 5 stars, details can be found in the table below.
-The same model was rated «Top Safety Pick» from the American Insurance Institute for Highway Safety (IIHS), more detailed results:
+The 2017 model year car was assessed by the European committee Euro NCAP and awarded the maximum 5 out of 5 stars, details can be found in the table below.
+The same model received a "Top Safety Pick" rating from the American Insurance Institute for Highway Safety (IIHS), more detailed results:

 - Frontal tests with small overlap - Good